mongodb/mongo-go-driver/docs/migration-2.0.md

 - `UnmarshalExtJSONWithRegistry`
 - `UnmarshalExtJSONWithContext`

-For example, a boolean type can be stored in the database as a BSON boolean or 32/64-bit integer Given a registry:
+For example, a boolean type can be stored in the database as a BSON boolean or 32/64-bit integer.
+Given a registry:

 ```go
 type lenientBool bool